ram-ravan/Concurrent-Traffic-Light-Simulation/README.md

-# CPPND: Program a Concurrent Traffic Simulation
+# Concurrent Traffic Simulation

+This project is built using a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
+C++ Concurrent programming conepts(such as mutexes, locks and message queues) are used to implement the traffic lights and integrate them properly in the code base.
+The [starter code](https://github.com/udacity/CppND-Memory-Management-Chatbot) for this project is provided by Udacity as a part of C++ nanodegree program.

 <img src="data/traffic_simulation.gif"/>

 This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-However, with increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.

 ## Dependencies for Running Locally
 * cmake >= 2.8